Dfam-consortium/RepeatModeler/README.md

   1. Create a Database for RepeatModeler

-     RepeatModeler uses a ABBlast/WUBlast XDF database or a NCBI DB ( depending on the search engine used ) as input to the repeat modeling pipeline.
+     RepeatModeler uses a NCBI BLASTDB or a ABBlast XDF database ( depending on the search engine used ) as input to the repeat modeling pipeline.
 A utility is provided to assist the user in creating a single database from several types of input structures.